HomeCricketIndia National Cricket Team Coaches Since 1971

 Image Sources: bcci.tv

 The head coach of a cricket team plays a crucial role in the success of the team.
 The head coach not only devises the team’s strategies and game plans, but also plays a role in selecting the playing XI.
 Additionally, the head coach is responsible for fostering a positive team environment and maintaining team morale.
+From the first coach of the Indian cricket team, till the recent one, this article speaks about the men who stepped up and became coaches of the national side.

 There have been a total of 24 head coaches of the Indian Cricket Team in the past.
 Check the full list.